ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/StateSaver.rst

 Properties
 ----------

--  :ref:`enabled <sdk_ubuntu_components_statesaver_enabled-prop>` :
+-  :ref:`enabled <sdk_ubuntu_components_statesaver_enabled>` : bool
-   bool
--  :ref:`properties <sdk_ubuntu_components_statesaver_properties-prop>`
-   : string
+-  :ref:`properties <sdk_ubuntu_components_statesaver_properties>` : string

 Detailed Description
 --------------------

-:ref:`StateSaver <sdk_ubuntu_components_statesaver>` attached object
-provides the ability to save component property values that can be restored after an inproper application close.
-The properties subject of serialization must be given in the
-:ref:`properties <sdk_ubuntu_components_statesaver#properties-prop>` as a
-string, separated with commas.
+:ref:`StateSaver <sdk_ubuntu_components_statesaver>` attached object provides the ability to save component property values that can be restored after an inproper application close.
+The properties subject of serialization must be given in the :ref:`properties <sdk_ubuntu_components_statesaver_properties>` as a string, separated with commas.
 The serialization will happen automatically on component's completion time, as well as when the application is deactivated.
-Automatic serialization of a component can be turned off by simply setting false to
+Automatic serialization of a component can be turned off by simply setting false to :ref:`enabled <sdk_ubuntu_components_statesaver_enabled>` property.
-:ref:`enabled <sdk_ubuntu_components_statesaver#enabled-prop>` property.

 **Note:** The application name must be set correctly to the package name so that state saving can work (e.g. com.ubuntu.calendar) through :ref:`MainView <sdk_ubuntu_components_mainview>`'s applicationName property.

 States saved are discarded when the application is closed properly.
 The state loading is ignored (but not discarded) when the application is launched through :ref:`UriHandler <sdk_ubuntu_components_urihandler>`.

 Example: